AngieC96/advanced_programming_2019-20/lectures/c++/09_symbols/Notes.md

 `.PHONY: clean all format` → I don't check if ... is .. or not, I just execute the action

+You use `.PHONY` to flag targets that do not represent physical files on the system.
+A problem arises if you have a file named `clean` and you didn't used `.PHONY`: the compiler doesn't know what to do!

 ```bash
 CXX = c++
 LANG = ENGLISH